Ghazi Saiyyad Salar Masud: Death

+After his death, Masud’s body was buried in Bahraich, where his Dargah of Ghazi Saiyyad Salar Masud was later established.
+Over time, the site became a major religious and cultural center, attracting both Muslim and Hindu devotees.
+His annual Urs (death anniversary) continues to be observed, with thousands of pilgrims visiting the shrine each year (Elliot & Dowson, 1867).

 Other legends

 According to one legend, not attested by Mirat-i-Masudi, Masud cured one Zuhra (or Zohra) Bibi of blindness.
 Zuhra Bibi, who came from a noble family of Rudauli, married him.
 But before this marriage could be consummated, Masud was killed.
 Zuhra Bibi was also buried in Bahraich after her death.
 Later, a stone from her burial-vault was taken to Rudauli, where a cenotaph was built in her memory.
 In Rudauli, an annual fair called Zohra-Mela, attracted Hindus and Muslims of lower castes.
 During this festival, the pilgrims used to bring offerings called "Zuhra's dowry" to the cenotaph.
 Zuhra Bibi was also commemorated in a ritual during the Bahraich urs, which involved dressing two boys as Masud and Zuhra Bibi respectively.